gummikana/ColdWar_CardGame/rules.md

 Objective
 =========

-Your goal is to have more victory points at the end of the game than your opponent.
-The game can end in world peace or in the 3rd World War.
+Your goal is to have more Victory Points at the end of the game than your opponent.
+The game can end in World Peace or in the Nuclear War.

 Components